 The sandbox is displayed in the Sandboxes dashboard.

 It is possible to reserve a resource directly from the Inventory dashboard.
 This will create a sandbox containing only this resource (as well as its sub-resources if the resource is unshared by default).
-By default, this option is available for CloudShell admins only but can be exposed to regular users using the
+You can also choose to base the sandbox on an existing blueprint.

 If some of the resources, abstract resources, or connections in the sandbox are currently unavailable (because they are unshared in another sandbox, for example), the Conflicts dialog box is displayed, suggesting alternative time slots you can use.